FicusCarica308/holbertonschool-interview/README.md

 # holbertonschool-interview

 # Contents:
-* This repository contains directorys named after given projects assigned by the holbertonschool curriculum.
+* This repository contains directorys named after given projects assigned by the holbertonschool curriculum with each directory containg its own respective tasks
 * For this directory it is interview preperation questions !
-* Each directory contains its own respective tasks

 ## Directories:
 * ![0x00-lockboxes](https://github.com/FicusCarica308/holbertonschool-interview/tree/main/0x00-lockboxes) - This directory contains files solving a problem named Lockboxes (More in README in directory)